 Some do not even realize there’s anything like Google core update.

-But can Google Core updates affect your blogs?
+Can Google Core updates affect your blog?

 Yes they do.